vstinner/pythondev/debug_tools.rst

 Python dumps the current traceback where the bug has been allocated, but it can be "too late".

-On Python 3.6 and newer, enabling tracemalloc allows to find where the memory block has been allocated which can help to investigate the bug (truncated output to highlight the difference)::
+On Python 3.6 and newer, enabling :ref:`tracemalloc` allows to find where the memory block has been allocated which can help to investigate the bug (truncated output to highlight the difference)::